Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 An image feature type used in computer vision for object detection is called a Haar-like feature.
 They have the name of the Haar wavelet, which Alfred Haar, a Hungarian mathematician, initially proposed in 1909.
-(Seal, n.d.)
-The mathematical function known as the Haar wavelet can be used to break down a signal or image into a collection of wavelet coefficients.
+(Seal The mathematical function known as the Haar wavelet can be used to break down a signal or image into a collection of wavelet coefficients.

 By comparing the average pixel values in adjacent rectangular regions of